juji-io/datalevin/benchmarks/JOB-bench/README.md

 ## Run Benchmark

-These software were tested on a MacBook Pro 16 inch Nov 2023, Apple M3 Pro chip, 6 performance core and 6 efficiency core, 36GB memory, 1TB SSD disk:
+These software were tested on a MacBook Pro 16 inch Nov 2023, Apple M3 Pro chip, 6 performance cores and 6 efficiency cores, 36GB memory, 1TB SSD disk:

 * Homebrew PostgreSQL@16
 * Datalevin latest in this repository